shreyatiwari15122007-oss/Quantum-Coders-Shreya-Tiwari/README.md

 camera scanner UI), delivery-partner flow, multilingual UI, offline support.

 > **Note on admin verification:** the codebase ships with an admin-verification gate that blocks
-> unverified donors from listing food and unverified NGOs from requesting it (`backend/controllers/foodController.js`
+> unverified donors from listing food and unverified NGOs/needy organizations from requesting it (`backend/controllers/foodController.js`
 > and `backend/controllers/requestController.js`).
 Some deployments of this repo have had that gate
 > removed for faster testing/demoing.
 If your running instance lets any signed-up account list or
 > request food immediately, that's why — search those two files for `restaurant.verified` /